oza/hadoopdev_install/README.md

+# What's this?

-# A setup script for hadoop development environment on Ubuntu/Debian
+A setup script for hadoop development environment on Ubuntu/Debian.
+This script installs:

+1. Oracle JDK 1.7
+2. protocol buffers 2.5.0 from source code
+3. maven 3.0.5
+4. git

 ## Prerequirements